MONUSCO: Force numbers and fatalities

 In July 2004 there were 10,531 UN soldiers under MONUC's command.
 On 1 October 2004, the UN Security Council decided to deploy 5,900 more soldiers to Congo, although UN Secretary-General Kofi Annan had asked for some 12,000.

 On 25 February 2005, nine Bangladeshi peacekeepers were killed by members of the Nationalist and Integrationist Front militia in Ituri province.
 The FNI killed another Nepali peacekeeper and took seven captive in May 2006.
 Two of the seven were released in late June and the UN was trying to secure the release of the remaining five.
 By November 2005, MONUC consisted of 16,561 uniformed troops.
 On 30 July 2006, MONUC forces were charged with keeping the 2006 general election—the first multiparty election in the DRC since 1960—peaceful and orderly.
 MONUC troops began patrolling areas of eastern DRC after armed clashes broke on 5 August following the chaotic collection of election results.
-The UN command is also arranging different training programmes and competitions in Congo for both Congo and international forces.
+The UN command is also arranging different training programs and competitions in Congo for both Congo and international forces.
 A similar shooting competition was held between troops from all international forces and was won by a Pakistani infantry battalion.

-Total strength, on 31 October 2007 was 18,407 uniformed personnel, including 16,661 troops, 735 military observers, 1,011 police, who were supported by 931 international civilian personnel, 2,062 local civilian staff and 585 United Nations Volunteers.
+As of 31 October 2007, the total strength of the UN force was 18,407 uniformed personnel, including 16,661 troops; 735 military observers; and 1,011 police; supported by 931 international civilian personnel, 2,062 local civilian staff, and 585 United Nations Volunteers.
+By August 2024, in part through the closure of the UN bases in Southern Sector, the UN presence numbered 14,000 military personnel; 660 military observers; 591 police; and 1,050 personnel of formed police units.

-The UN has recorded a total of 161 fatalities among MONUC personnel, up to 1 July 2010, as follows: 100 military personnel, 10 military observers, 6 UN police, 12 international civilians, and 30 local civilians.
+As of August 2024, the UN has recorded a total of 444 fatalities among MONUC and MONUSCO personnel.
+MONUC fatalities (161 total) included 100 military personnel; 10 military observers; 6 UN police; 12 international civilians; and 33 local civilians.
+MONUSCO fatalities (283 total) includes 159 military personnel; 3 military observers; 18 UN police; 28 international civilians; and 71 local civilians.